 The Teen Challenge Program is for at-risk youth ages 14-18.
 Some challenges teens may face today include: low self-esteem, lack of social skills, advancement of education, further development of life skills and/or job placement.
 The program addresses these possible challenges through weekly life skills curriculum meetings; vocational/educational mentoring for jobs and education; and community engagement involving community service projects.

 Are you attending (or about to attend) Dutchess Community College?
-Are you struggling with a psychiatric disability or an addiction disorder?
+Are you recovering from a psychiatric disability or an addiction disorder?
 Could you use a little extra support on campus?

-Our Supported Education Program will allow you to make the most of your college experience by helping you get adjusted and connect to useful services.
-Achieve your educational goals, build strong relationships, find meaningful work, and stay happy and healthy throughout!
+Our Supported Education Program will allow you to make the most of your college experience by helping you get adjusted and connected to useful services.
+Achieve your educational goals, build strong relationships, and stay happy and healthy throughout!

 Do you know a child that’s currently in foster care or at risk of placement?
 Do you wish you had someone neutral involved to provide an outside perspective with the kid’s best interests at heart?
 An objective point of view?

 When your case is assigned a CASA worker, you get a trained volunteer advocate who works to observe and understand the child’s situation.
 This person provides Family Court judges with impartial information about the circumstances of the children involved.